Absentee Voting Information

 - Will you be performing duties as an election official at a polling place other than your own on Election Day?

-- Do you have a physical disability that prevents you from voting in person on Election Day?
+- Does a physical disability prevent you from voting in person on election day?

 If you answered yes to any of the above questions, you are eligible to vote absentee.

 Who can download an application for absentee ballot?

 An application for absentee ballot may be downloaded by an individual for:

 - The individual's own use

 - The use of a member of the individual's immediate family